 Aroma/Nose: the aroma is really hypnotizing!
 Lots of baked apples, some apple juice, and skins.
 I can also sense some vanilla, woody and distant barnyard notes.
 Reminds me slightly of calvados.
 Very appealing.

 Taste: my first impression is medium tart apples and watery taste.
-Then sulphuric notes and distant astringency appear on the palate along with surprisingly….watermelon.
+Then a sulphuric note with a hint of astringent taste appears on the palate along with surprisingly….a note of watermelon.
 The finish is dry and bitter, with a warming and biting effect coming from alcohol.

 Overall: Wobblejuice tastes completely different to all ciders I have sampled so far.
 I think the taste is just not completely balanced.
 Maybe Wobblejuice Cider wasn’t aged long enough and didn’t lose the harsh booze like alcohol structure.
 What I also find disturbing is the prolonged bitter taste, which could give one an impression you are actually drinking beer.
 Not my personal favourite but if you like watermelon notes with spirit this cider might be your thing.
 3/6